 The G20 signalled that cryptocurrencies are being taken seriously at the highest political level.
 There was some agreement that regulatory measures are needed, but it was felt that monetary innovations should not be stifled unduly.
 Care was taken to label cryptocurrencies as crypto-assets to make sure there is no mix-up with fiat currencies.

 The crypto-asset label is tantamount to the notion that official currencies should not be subject to competition from private actors.
 This represents a fundamental obstacle to treating cryptocurrencies as currencies.
 Central banks will find it difficult to engage with non-official entities to discuss some form of cohabitation.
-It would require reneging on their customary rights to issue sovereign currencies that are the sole legal tender in their countries.
+It would require reneging on their customary legal rights to issue sovereign currencies that are the sole legal tender in their countries.
 There is room for rethinking monetary relationships, but several central banks appeared highly defensive of their privileges.

 The introduction of digital currencies by central banks did not feature prominently.
 One central banker indicated that, with the difficulties in the euro area, there are ‘no plans’ for a digital euro.
 It was pointed out that motivations for introducing digital currencies should not be guided only by considerations in advanced economies.
 A central banker from an emerging market stressed that they wanted to be ‘cutting edge’ on currency matters and were keen to exploit technological possibilities.